 Travel Account of Journey from Indiana to Washington, ca. 1850, (C3415)

-Copy of an unidentified woman's account of journey from Indiana to Washington.
-Copy was made about 1925-1930.
-Record of weather, environment, illnesses, encounters with Indians, territory covered each day.
-Lists of provisions, charges and expenses kept by George Royse.
+The collection contains a copy of an unidentified woman's account of the journey from Indiana to Washington.
+The copy was made about 1925-1930 and includes a record of the weather, environment, illnesses, encounters with Indians, territory covered each day, lists of provisions, and charges and expenses kept by George Royse.

 Trudeau, Zenon, Decree, 1796, (C1653)